throwawayacct123/linkedin-skill-assessments-quizzes/microsoft-power-point/microsoft-power-point-quiz.md

 - [x] Rename the objects with meaningful names.
 - [ ] Drag and drop the objects.
 - [ ] Tab through the objects and note each object as it's highlighted.

+#### Q42.
+Your table uses three letter acronyms in the first column.
+The remaining columns of your table have quite a bit of text and you are concerned you won't be able to fit it all on the slide.
+How can you make the first column of your table as small as possible but still understandable to your audience.Your table uses three letter acronyms in the first column.
+The remaining columns of your table have quite a bit of text and you are concerned you won't be able to fit it all on the slide.
+How can you make the first column of your table as small as possible but still understandable to your audience.

+ - [ ] Turn on Autofit in the first column and resize the column to be smaller.
+ - [ ] Change the text direction in the first column to Stacked.
+ - [ ] Rotate the text in the first column by 90 degrees.
+ - [ ] Transpose the rows and columns in the table.